 "That's not it," Noel raised his voice, taking few steps forward.
 Her heart thundered.
 "You have no idea how much I want to admit it.
-How I want you in my arms, to be with me.
-You want to ask?
-I'll give you answer when we're free because if I do it right now, Serah, I want to take you and show the world that you choose to be with me, that it's not only me that that's feeling this."
+You're asking me right now?
+I'll give you answer when we're free because if I do it right now, Serah, I'll show the world that you choose to be with me, that it's not only me that that's feeling this."
 His gaze strayed to her pendant.
 "And that nothing stands between us anymore.
 But I can't.
-Not until this is all over."
+Not until it's over."

-The frustration and longing burned in those deep blue eyes, jaws clenched, expression so fierce that it took her breath away.
+The frustration and longing burned in those deep blue eyes, expression so fierce that it took her breath away.
 If only she knew.
 The way her sky blue eyes shone, aching for an unfulfilled wish, made him want to give her everything.
-Damn it.

 It had been so coveted, once terrifying and unforgivable that they were torn from each other in the space of time.
 But when she found her way back to him, every rule had been broken.
-Everything had become a meaningless blur in their continued discovery of each other hidden behind the curtain of propriety.
-The day was fast approaching and Noel couldn't stand it, pulling her back into him.
-She soothed him as he engulfed her form, "I'm right here, Noel.
-Don't worry about it."
-Serah whispered, "As long as you're with me, we can handle it."
+Everything had become a meaningless blur in their continued discovery of each other.
+The day was fast approaching and Noel couldn't stand it.
+She soothed him as he engulfed her form.
+"I'm right here, Noel," Serah murmured.

-People he didn't knew surrounded her, hugging and yanking her to the next person.
+People he didn't know surrounded her, hugging and yanking her to the next.
 He stood, isolated.
 A few clapped him on the shoulder; he welcomed it.
 They followed to Serah's side soon after.
 He crossed his arms.
 A man sidled beside him.
 "Great job on the whole saving the world, kid."

 "Wasn't just me," Noel said.